 - Assess your readiness to design, develop, and teach a hybrid course.
 Before applying, complete the readiness survey.
 The results of this assessment will help us tailor our Hybrid Development Program for program participants.

 - Faculty should be familiar with essential Moodle features and have completed the following CETL workshops before applying:

 Please visit the CETL website to view the workshop schedule.

-- Consult with your department chair to ensure the proposed course has been approved to be offered in the hybrid format, and that your department plans to offer two sections of the course during Fall 2017.
+- Consult with your department chair to ensure the proposed course has been approved to be offered in the hybrid format, and that your department plans to offer two sections of the course during Spring 2018.
 (NOTE: Your department chair and associate dean will be copied when you submit your application and will be consulted prior to the participant selection stage.)

-All faculty and departments are eligible to participate with priority given to faculty willing to teach two sections of the redesigned hybrid course during the same time block in Fall 2017.
+All faculty and departments are eligible to participate with priority given to faculty willing to teach two sections of the redesigned hybrid course during the same time block in Spring 2018.